MCxQC/Hello-World/README.md

 ## AddProcess
-Detects when the procees matching the "Event" criteria is created/terminated.
+Adds a process matching the "Event" criteria is created/terminated.
+Adds a process to monitor.

 	Events.AddProcess(Process Properties, Function, Event Name [, Instance Mode])